 As soon as we got our hands on actual Fine Silver PMC+, fellow students and I got to work making pendants from a mold, custom bails for our pendants, and “5-Minute Earrings” using texturing stamps.
 We went on to sand, texture, and carve in preparation for firing.
 Yvonne filled us in on every step of the kiln-firing process, and even gave us a demo of torch-firing.
 We tried out beautiful post-fire finishing techniques that you can achieve by hand, and some brave souls used patinas to add color to their pieces.
 Best of all, we got to take our creations home with us!
 My classmates put together amazing pieces—here’s what I came up with:

 Major kudos to Yvonne, the education team, and everyone else who had a hand in making the class such a cool experience.
-If you’d like to take the next Beginning PMC class in May, 2013 (or one of a whole bunch of other, equally awesome classes), check out our Learn with Rio page for links to our Jewelry-Making Classes and Winter Workshop series!
+Check out our website for links to our Jewelry-making classes!
 Which one looks the most interesting to you?